 Taking a look at how COVID-19 is effecting the bird dog world through historical context and organizational response.

-As we all do our part to limit the spread of COVID-19 many of us are wondering about the impact of social distancing and stay at home orders on our hunting dogs and the outdoor activities we enjoy sharing with them.
+As we all do our part to limit the spread of COVID-19 many of us are wondering about the impact of social distancing and stay at home orders on our gun dogs and the outdoor activities we enjoy sharing with them.
 In this article I’d like to look at what we can learn from gun dog owners in the past when they too were faced with massive disruptions to their lives.

 Lessons from London: Clear, reliable communication is key